yii-dream-team/yii2-upload-behavior/README.md

 # Yii2 file/image upload behavior for ActiveRecord #

+This package is the set of two similar behaviors.
+The first one allows you to keep the uploaded file as-is.
+ And the second one allows you to generate set of thumbnails for the uploaded image.
+Behaviors could be attached multiple times for different attributes.

 ## FileUploadBehavior ##

-This behavior allow you to add file and image uploading logic with ActiveRecord behavior.
+This behavior allow you to add file uploading logic with ActiveRecord behavior.

 ### Usage ###
 Attach the behavior to your model class: